ocaml/dune/doc/usage.rst

 -  ``dune build @runtest``
 -  ``dune test`` (or the more explicit ``dune runtest``)

-The two commands are equivalent.
-They will run all the tests defined in the current directory and its children directories recursively.
+The two commands are equivalent, and they will run all the tests defined in the current directory and its children directories recursively.
 You can also run the tests in a specific sub-directory and its children by using: